 Feel the beauty of life in Porto and reflect on our role in this world with Spiritus, an audiovisual experience that combines light, music and architecture at the heart of the city.
 Choose a time-slot when you book online.

 The interior is embellished with a marble altar and a rococo-inspired altarpiece, designed by Manuel dos Santos Porto, in which a throne crowned by the image of the Patroness, Our Lady of the Assumption, stands out.
 On the flanks of the altarpiece are two painted wooden sculptures representing the co-patron saints of the Brotherhood of the Clerics; St. Peter ad Vincula and St. Philip Neri.
-There's a gallery that runs along the perimeter of the naive allowing you a great view of the oval dome above and the interior as a whole.
+There's a gallery that runs along the perimeter of the naive, allowing you a great view of the oval dome above and the interior as a whole.
 The church is well-illuminated thanks to its well-positioned windows bringing the gold gilding and pink marble to life.
 Nasoni must have been proud of his achievement because at his request he's buried here.
-Entrance to the church is free and it's well worth having a peep inside if you're passing.
+Entrance is free and it's well worth having a peep inside if you're passing.

-The infirmary of the Brotherhood of the Clerics which once served as a refuge for sick and impoverished clerics is now home to a museum.
-The exhibits are an insight into the life of the brotherhood and contain collections dating as far back as the 13th century such as sculpture, painting, furniture and gold-smithery.
+The infirmary of the Brotherhood of the Clerics, which once served as a refuge for sick and impoverished clerics, is now home to a museum.
+The exhibits are an insight into the life of the brotherhood and contain collections dating as far back as the 13th Century; such as sculpture, painting, furniture and gold-smithery.